-An acronym companies may use for underwriting is COPE: Construction, Occupancy, Protections, and Exposure.
+An acronym companies may use for the underwriting is COPE: Construction, Occupancy, Protections, and Exposure.

-- ✓ Construction Refers to frame, masonry, metal, brick veneer, fire resistive, etc. The better the construction, the lower the fire rate.
-An older home may get a discount due to the age of the home and the fact that the materials are less likely to burn. e.g., wood walls will burn but at a slower rate than particle board and glue. - ✓ Occupancy: Is the building owner occupied, 65% of the space rented out, for what is it used? - ✓ Protection: Is there an alarm system, a sprinkler system?
-How close is the nearest fire hydrant, the nearest fire station? - ✓ Exposure, such as nearby buildings and their usage, the neighborhood in general; is it a business park, warehouses, or residential?
+- Construction Refers to frame, masonry, metal, brick veneer, fire resistive, etc. The better the construction the lower the fire rate.
+An older home may get a discount due to the age of the home and the fact that the materials are less likely to burn. i.e. wood walls will burn but at a slower rate than particle board and glue. - Occupancy: Is the building owner occupied, 65% of the space rented out, what is it used for? - Protection: Is there an alarm system, a sprinkler system, how close is the nearest fire hydrant as well as the nearest fire station? - Exposure such as nearby buildings and their usage, the neighborhood in general, is it a business park, warehouses, or residential?

-Higher risk factors result in higher premium rates and lower risk factors will drive premiums lower.
-The total premium is a blending of all factors for each policyholder.
-When the Office of the Commissioner analyzes risk calculations and rating plans, they determine whether the calculations and plans are "actuarially sound," i.e., reasonable in light of the anticipated risks.
+Generally, higher risk factors will result in higher premium rates and lower risk factors will drive premiums lower.
+Total premium is a blending of all factors for each policyholder.
+When the Office of the Commissioner analyzes risk calculations and rating plans, they determine whether or not the calculations and plans are "actuarially sound," i.e., reasonable in light of the anticipated risks.
 These rating plans can be simple, such as a rate per \$1,000 of desired insurance coverage, or complex formulas that take into consideration multiple rates and factors.